Brandan-Hummell/G3_Challenge/Explanation.md

 I used Postman (at the recommendation of an online resource) to test the get and post responses for this app.
 Postman was incredibly intuitive and made the whole testing process easier.

+If I continued working on this app, I would learn more about mocha and implement automated testing via the principles of TDD.

 ## Next Steps

 If I were to work on this further, I would learn more about ES6.
-Some of the standards I've used in this challenge are antiquated; I need to learn more about express in order to conform to the newer standards and understand the underlying nuances.
+Some of the standards I've used in this challenge are from ES5; I need to learn more about express in order to conform to the newer standards and understand the underlying nuances.

 As stated before, I would also add the rest of the CRUD capabilities to the organization controller.